dmitrisalov/emulator-8080/README.md

 A simple emulator for the Intel 8080 microprocessor written in C, based on the fantastic emulator101.com tutorial.

 ## Emulator
 emulator.c contains the source code for the emulator itself.
 It takes a binary file as an input and spits out some debugging information as it steps through and emulates the instructions.
-It's very early and probably filled with bugs at the moment, and most 8080 instructions are not implemented yet.
+It's very early and probably filled with bugs at the moment, and not all 8080 instructions are implemented.

 ### Usage
 1. Compile using your favorite compiler.
 I use `gcc`: